ironSource/alleviate/README.md

     override fun onStop(stoppedCause: StoppedCause): Result {
         return when (stoppedCause) {
-            StoppedCause.Timeout -> onTimeout() // called when timeout reached according to ForegroundTaskInfo.timeoutMillis
+            StoppedCause.Timeout -> onTimeout() // called when timeout was reached according to ForegroundTaskInfo.timeoutMillis
             StoppedCause.ConnectionNotAllowed -> Result.Retry // called when connection type was changed while work is being executed
-            StoppedCause.TerminatedBySystem -> Result.Failed // called when the system decides to stop the task while work is being executed
+            StoppedCause.TerminatedBySystem -> Result.Failed // called when the system decided to stop the task while work is being executed
         }
     }